arobinson12/the-kennel-inc/README.md

 # The Kennel Inc.
-Demonstrate IaC DevSecOps in a GCP environment
+Demonstrate IaC DevSecOps in a GCP environment.